Loading...

 • There is no restriction to the number of attempts to appear in NExT Step 2 provided the candidate has passed both NExT Step 1 and NExT Step 2 Examination within 10 years of joining the MBBS Course.

-Watch Dr. Deepak Marwah discussing about the NExT and share his thoughts on the same:
+Watch Dr Deepak Marwah discuss the NExT exam as per the draft regulations and share his thoughts on the same:

 Papers and Distribution of Subjects